artsy/README/playbooks/technology-choices.md

 - **CircleCI** for continuous integration over other services like Travis or Semaphore.
 See [projects](https://circleci.com/build-insights/gh/artsy).
 - **JSON** over most other data formats.
-- **Kubernetes** over Heroku for simple system deployments (or even some complex ones).
+- **Kubernetes** over Heroku and AWS Opsworks for simple system deployments (or even some complex ones).
 We've built out clusters, monitoring, and logging, and have solutions for common needs like data storage, CI, crons, and shells.
 It's still the early days but production-ready.
 The [hokusai](https://github.com/artsy/hokusai) utility embeds many of our adopted practices, or see [the production dash](https://kubernetes.artsy.net).
 - **Elasticsearch** for search, similarity, and sophisticated filtering.
 It replaces a large number of alternative solutions including Solr, offline indexes, and data snapshots.
 - **Hypermedia** (usually [HAL](http://stateless.co/hal_specification.html)) is preferred over custom resource-ful